dotnet/docs/docs/csharp/how-to/compare-strings.md

 ## Linguistic sorting and searching strings in arrays

-The following examples show how to sort and search for strings in an array using a linguistic comparison dependent on the curren cultuer.
+The following examples show how to sort and search for strings in an array using a linguistic comparison dependent on the current culture.
 You use the static <xref:System.Array> methods that take a <xref:System.StringComparer?displayProperty=nameWithType> parameter.

 This example shows how to sort an array of strings using the current culture: